pierrotsmnrd/earthquakes/README.md

-# earthquakes_strasbourg
+# Earthquakes
-A dashboard to visualise earthquakes around Strasbourg between 2000 and 2020.
+A dashboard to visualise earthquakes worldwide since 2000.

-Visit the dashboard : <a href="http://seismes.ioapps.io" target="_blank">seismes.ioapps.io</a>
+See the dashboard live : <a href="http://earthquakes.ioapps.io" target="_blank">earthquakes.ioapps.io</a>

 ![preview of the dashboard](imgs/screenshot.png)

 ## Context

-A abnormal seismic activity has been recently recorded near my city,  <a href="https://goo.gl/maps/7NRzCfcGYbbnUZzT9" target="_blank">Strasbourg, France</a>.
+A abnormal seismic activity has been recorded in late 2020 near my city,  <a href="https://goo.gl/maps/7NRzCfcGYbbnUZzT9" target="_blank">Strasbourg, France</a>.

 These unusual earthquakes may have been caused by boreholes made during the exploration phase of a geothermal energy project.

 This gave me the idea of making a dashboard to display the earthquakes worldwide and learn more about this phenomenon.

-##  Data
+##  Data source

 To make a good dashboard, you need good data.
 I used the webservices of <a href="https://www.seismicportal.eu/" target="_blank">www.seismicportal.eu</a>.